pi1814/ecommerce-api/README.md

 ## Scaling and Traffic Handling

-To ensure that our E-commerce API can handle increased traffic and scale effectively, we will need implement several strategies and best practices:
+To ensure that our E-commerce API can handle increased traffic and scale effectively, we will need to implement several strategies and best practices:

 ### 1. Database Optimization
 - **Sharding**: For very large datasets, we can implement sharding to distribute data across multiple servers, improving read and write performance.